aNap73/Sweeper/README.md

 ![Fig2](https://raw.githubusercontent.com/aNap73/Sweeper/master/public/2.png)

-Now choose a square you wish to uncover remember we are looking to avoid mines the first one is always a guess thou so... (fingers crossed)!!!
-When you click an area, it shows you what was underneath.
+Now choose a square you wish to uncover, remember we are looking to avoid mines (X), the first place you pick thou is always a guess thou so... (fingers crossed)!!!
+Older games are famous for being unreasonable and rng based, I love it.
+When you click an area, it shows you what was underneath where you went ... a diggin.
 If it's an X that's a bomb and it's game over no points for you!
+See ya!

 #### Step 3